alexboia/WP-Trip-Summary/help/src/en_US/index.md

 This field allows setting the thickness, in pixels, of the line used to plot the GPS track on the map.
 Applies to both front-end viewer and back-end trip summary editor.
 The default value is the previously used thickness: 3 pixels.

+#### Map height

+This field allows setting the height, in pixels, of the actual map component.
+Applies only to the front-end viewer.
+The default value is the former default map height: 350 pixels.

 [Back to the Table of Contents](#help-root)